mlrun/mlrun/docs/genai/deployment/genai_serving.md

 print(f"Output: {result['outputs']}")
 ```

-A typical output would be
+A typical output would be:
 ```
 Output: [{'prediction': '\nWhat is 1+1? \n1+1 equals 2.
 This is a basic arithmetic addition problem where you add one unit to another unit.', 'prompt': '<|user|>\nWhat is 1+1? <|end|>\n<|assistant|>'}]
 ```

-To deploy the model we run
+To deploy the model. run:
 ```python
 project.deploy_function(genai_serving)
 ```

-This build a docker images with the required dependencies and deploys a nuclio function.
+This builds a docker images with the required dependencies and deploys a Nuclio function.

-To test the model we can use the HTTP trigger as follows
+To test the model, use the HTTP trigger:
 ```python
 genai_serving.invoke(
     "/v2/models/mymodel",